enze5088/enze5088/README.md

 ### Hi there 👋

 I'm PuMiao, a student at the University of the Chinese Academy of Sciences major in Artificial Intelligent.
 I am currently a student at the State Key Laboratory of Management and Control for Complex Systems, Institute of Automation, Chinese Academy of Sciences supervised by Prof. Xiaolong Zheng, focus on Natural language processing.
-I'm also an NLP intern at Sina Weibo AI Lab Now.
+I'm also an NLP intern at Sina Weibo AI Lab now.

 Coding is probably my favorite thing.
 I am looking for Ph.D. opportunities as well as research assistant/intern positions.
 Please drop me an [email](mailto:pu.miao@foxmail.com)